 The outcome of this study reveals that people who are obese are more likely to die in collisions than those who are slimmer.
 Why is this?
 Previous research has indicated that the lower bodies of obese drivers experience greater forward motion during an accident—pushing the pelvis further forward before the seat belt tightens.
 Researchers feel that additional soft tissue keeps the seat belt stretched out longer before it tightens around their pelvis.

-If you were injured in an auto accident in Georgia no matter your size, or if your loved one died in a crash from someone else’s negligence, call the Law Offices of Shane Smith to speak with an Atlanta accident attorney at 770-HURT-999 for a complimentary, confidential case consultation today.
+If you were injured in an auto accident in Georgia no matter your size, or if your loved one died in a crash from someone else’s negligence, call Shane Smith Law to speak with an Atlanta accident attorney at 770-HURT-999 for a complimentary, confidential case consultation today.